 Rebecca Tew (Owner/Director)

 Rebecca Tew began her training as a young teen in upstate New York.
 She studied under principals from Russia's Bolshoi and Kirov Ballet, Andrey Shakhin, Yulia Akopyan, and Ilya Gaft.
 Her training then took her from upstate to New York City and New Jersey, where she learned a more effective approach that suits a broader range of physical facilities and adapts, as needed to the anatomy of each dancer.
-After graduating, Ms. Tew went on to perform principal, solo, and corps roles in several classical and non-classical ballets such as Paquita, Giselle, Les Sylphides, Stars and Stripes, Balanchine's The Nutcracker, Swan Lake, Sleeping Beauty, Don Quixote, Cinderella, Iolanthe, Alice in Wonderland, Valse Fantaisie, Italian Symphony, along with several contemporary works as a freelance artist until accepting a full-time position with Connecticut's state ballet company, Connecticut Ballet where she performed seven seasons.
+After graduating, Ms. Tew went on to perform principal, solo, and corps roles in several classical and non-classical ballets such as Paquita, Giselle, Les Sylphides, Stars and Stripes, The Nutcracker, Swan Lake, Sleeping Beauty, Don Quixote, Cinderella, Iolanthe, Alice in Wonderland, Valse Fantaisie, Italian Symphony, along with several contemporary works as a freelance artist until accepting a full-time position with Connecticut's state ballet company, Connecticut Ballet where she performed seven seasons.

-In 2012, Ms. Tew saw a need for proper ballet training in Rockland County, New York, and decided to open her own school.
+In 2012, Ms. Tew saw a need for proper ballet training in Rockland County, New York, and decided to open Ballet Rockland.
 Having chosen to teach full-time, she is currently dancing professionally part-time throughout the tri-state area as a freelance artist.

-Knowing the importance of staying current in today's ever-evolving ballet world, she continues to keep her dance education fresh by furthering her training in New York City and New Jersey, ensuring her students receive the best possible training.
+Knowing the importance of staying current in today's ever-evolving ballet world, she continues to keep her dance education fresh by taking regular ballet classes and working closely with Dance Physical therapists; this ensures her students receive the best possible training.

 Mary Beth Hansohn (Ballet/ Pointe)